facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

 [![Example](https://img.shields.io/badge/-Example-informational)](https://github.com/facebookresearch/hydra/tree/master/examples/tutorials/structured_configs/3_config_groups/)

 Structured Configs can be used to implement config groups.
-Special care needs to be taken when specifying a default value for a config group.
+Special care needs to be taken when specifying a default value for fields populated by a config group.
 We will look at why below.

 ```python title="Defining a config group for database" {16-17,22-23}
 @dataclass